clarklindeveloper/notes/angular - ultimateangular - advanced.md

 * in the module, import { MailViewResolve } from './components/mail-view/mail-view.resolve';
 * register resolve in providers: [MailViewResolve]
 * add getMessage() to mail.service.ts NOTE: it returns an Observable<Mail>
 * AHA MOMENT!!!!
-ROUTE's 'resolve' allows us access to its properties..once the resolve has been called
+ROUTE's 'resolve' allows us access to its properties..once the Component that is associated within ROUTE has been instantiated and we have access to ActivatedRoute we can assign an Observable to this.route.data.pluck('message'),
-* in MailViewComponent we can acess route data via message: Observable<Mail> = this.route.data.pluck('message');
+* so in MailViewComponent we can acess route data via message: Observable<Mail> = this.route.data.pluck('message');
 * AHA MOMENT!!!! something that is an instance of Observable in the class needs to have | async in the html

 <!-- app.module.ts -->